pimenvibritania/pimenvibritania/README.md

+*Hello*, I'm Pirman Abduroman, you can call me Pimen.

-Hello I’m Pirman Abdurohman, knows as pimen.
-I’m Web Developer with strong passion to learn new things.
-I’m  Farmiliar with REST API and few of PHP Frameworks like Laravel, Yii3, or Symfony, and currently I’m interesting and exploring about Container Orchestration, Java & GOLANG.
-I enjoy with gaming on my spare time.
+I have worked as a software engineer specifically as a backend developer for 3 years.
+I’m skilled with PHP for developing REST API or MVC software and usually using PHP Framework such as Yii3, Laravel, or Lumen.
+I also familiar with UNIX-based systems as my daily machine and able to handle server cloud especially on aws like ec2, amplify, lambda et cetera or create CI/CD configuration for integration purpose, and currently I’m interesting and exploring about Web3, Decentralised Application & Go and I enjoy with gaming on my spare time.

 **About me**